 Technology has been reshaping the future of the creative marketing and advertising industries even before the pandemic accelerated the need for new approaches.
 But now, as organisations plan their futures in a transformed world against the backdrop of economic turmoil, many are choosing to take the next leap forward and explore the opportunities presented by automation.

 The pandemic upended the marketer’s playbook, challenging the existing rules about how to develop customer relationships and build a brand.
 In just a short time, we have seen the enormous potential of automation to drive brand engagement, boost creativity and improve customer engagement.
 The foundations have been laid to tackle the next challenge we all face: global economic uncertainty.

 From its contribution to revenue to the productivity opportunities it can generate, automation can play a transformative role in every business journey.
-Applied intelligently, automation can realize the ambitions of marketing and creative leaders by delivering greater personalization, conserving more time for human creativity, and unlocking new opportunities to grow and scale.
+Applied intelligently, automation can realise the ambitions of marketing and creative leaders by delivering greater personalisation, conserving more time for human creativity, and unlocking new opportunities to grow and scale.